 1. Be punctual, and pay attention

-Try to arrive a few minutes early to start your workday or join a meeting.
+Try to arrive a few minutes early to start your workday or join a business meeting.
 Whether you’re leading or attending the meeting, make sure you aren’t distracted by calls, emails, texts or side conversations.
 Unless you’re making a presentation, don’t monopolize the discussion, and don’t allow anyone else to, either.

 2. Discourage gossip and public criticism